mamezou-tech/mamezou-tech-site/src/en/posts/nuxt3/nuxt3-routing.md

 </template>
 ```

 It's a simple component with only a template.
-The part `route.params.slug` contains an array of paths (separated by `/`) as you can infer from the spread operator in the file name.
+The part of `route.params.slug` contains an array of paths (separated by `/`) as can be inferred from the file name's spread operator.
 This catch-all page component can be placed in any directory to limit its scope to that path.

-Note that you cannot specify the scope of application, but if you create a `pages/404.vue` page component, it can be specified as a catch-all route for the entire site.
+Moreover, although you cannot specify the scope, creating a `pages/404.vue` page component allows you to specify it as a catch-all route for the entire site.

 ## Dynamic Routing

-For simple apps, this might be sufficient, but for practical applications, there are quite a few cases where you want to dynamically map routes using path parameters.
-The demo app's blog detail page (details.vue) was switching the content of the blog to be displayed using query parameters, but here we will change it to use path parameters.
+For simple apps, this may be sufficient, but for practical applications, there are quite a few cases where you want to dynamically map routes using path parameters.
+The demo app's blog detail page (details.vue) was switching the content of the blog to be displayed using query parameters, but here we change it to path parameters.

 - Before change: /details?id=1
 - After change: /details/1

-To create dynamic routing in Nuxt3, you would structure it like this:
+To create dynamic routing in Nuxt3, configure it like this:

 ```
 pages